akikoo/one-web-boilerplate/README.md

 ### Ruby (you need this if you use Sass/Compass)
 On OS X, you'll already have Ruby installed.
 On Windows, see http://rubyinstaller.org/downloads/.
+For installing Sass, see http://sass-lang.com/tutorial.html.
 For installing Compass, see http://compass-style.org/install/.
 You should use it, it's awesome.

 All the other tools needed in the local build are in the tools folder.